bthda/starter-hugo-research-group/content/authors/David M. Condon/_index.md

 ---
 # Display name
-title: 吳恩達
+title: David M. Condon

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - David M. Condon

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor Psychology

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: University of Oregon
     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include personality.

 interests:
   - Artificial Intelligence